 Those selected must demonstrate the potential to become a professional rugby player and the mental toughness/desire to "be the best".
 Academy athletes will be expected to put "rugby first" and adopt a lifestyle that will enable them to develop into a professional athlete.

 Yes.
 It is vital that players pursue their education as well as their development as a rugby player.
 Rugby players retire early (normally in their 30s) and few will earn sufficient amounts to not have to work beyond that.
 Injuries too can interrupt a rugby career, so it is important to have an alternative career path to turn to.

 The best rugby players are those who can apply themselves across a number of disciplines.
 Education/vocation targets will be set and must be met by all Academy athletes.

 The Bath Rugby Academy will ensure that all athletes are able to pursue the core programmes.
 This should, in the majority of cases, involve the player taking part in an equivalent of 15 to 20 hours of skills training, technical skills development, conditioning, tactical awareness, and 'active rest' each week.
 This will normally be delivered during the day at the optimum times for individual player development.
 In exceptional cases it may be possible to manage this via a mix of evening and weekend sessions with more concentrated programmes planned into school holidays.

 The competitive programme for each player in the Academy will be personally planned.
 The Academy Manager working closely with the relevant school, club, county and England coaching staff will advise on a programme of matches geared to maximise his individual rugby development.
 Academy players will only be required to play for teams/squads that provide levels of competitive exposure appropriate for this development.

 Players will play no more than 32 games per season that will include:

 No. There are no guarantees.
-Whilst you will be given every assistance, progress to a full time contract and selection for both Bath and England will be down to the speed of your development and your personal drive and ambition.
+Whilst the Academy will give every assistance to helping players, progress to a full-time contract and selection for Bath or England will be down to the speed of development and personal drive and ambition.